victorboissiere/docs/docs/devops/CI/jenkins.md

 ## Pipeline example

-This sample does not use the pipeline declarative syntax to use non blocking input message.
+This sample does not use the pipeline declarative syntax to allow non blocking input message.

 ```groovy
 stage('Build') {